pheus/netbox-aci-plugin/docs/features/tenants.md

   associated object.
 - **ACI EPG Object**: references the specific ACI Endpoint Group object to which this selector applies.
 - **Comments**: a text field for additional notes.
 - **Tags**: a list of NetBox tags.

+## ESG Endpoint Selector

+The *ACIEsgEndpointSelector* model represents an endpoint selector associated with an Endpoint Security Group.
+This selector is used to match specified endpoints based on network parameters — such as IP addresses or network prefix information.

+The *ACIEsgEndpointSelector* model has the following fields:

+*Required fields*:

+- **Name**: represents the ESG Endpoint Selector name in the ACI.
+- **ACI Endpoint Security Group**: a reference to the Endpoint Security Group associated with this endpoint selector.

+*Optional fields*:

+- **Name alias**: an alternate name for the ESG Endpoint Selector.
+- **Description**: a description of the ESG Endpoint Selector.
+- **NetBox Tenant**: a reference to the NetBox tenant model.
+- **Endpoint Object Type**: defines the type of the associated endpoint object (e.g., *IPAddress*, *Prefix*) in the form `app.model`.
+- **Endpoint Object ID**: represents the (database) identifier for the associated object.
+- **Endpoint Object**: references the specific network object to which this selector applies.
+- **Comments**: a text field for additional notes.
+- **Tags**: a list of NetBox tags.